“according to the pleasure of His will”Ephesians 1:5

 - Eph 5:17 So then do not be foolish, but understand what the will of the Lord is.

 - Eph 6:6 not by way of eyeservice, as men-pleasers, but as slaves of Christ, doing the will of God from the heart.

 Do you want to know more about the will of God?
 Study Ephesians.
 Clearly Paul is on about the “will of God”.

 Do you want to know still more about the “will of God”?
 Look at the concept in the whole Bible.
 If you really want to suss something out biblically then read the Word of God in its entirety looking at just that one concept.
 At the very least use a concordance and look up all the references to the word.
 The problem is that various translations mask the word at times by using other words for the concept.
 The best concordance to use in my opinion, apart from a Greek Concordance, is Young’s Concordance where he has listed the word usages under the root words.
 That is very helpful.

 Enough of that.
 Did you find the other word link with “will” that is repeated?
 It’s “mystery”.
 Note in verse 1:9 Paul refers to the “mystery of His will”.
 It’s true isn’t it?
 God’s will is a bit of mystery at times.
 That is why it seems so hard to know the will of God.
 But note also that “mystery” is a word that is repeated through Ephesians.

-Well isn't that interesting!
+Well isn’t that interesting!
 Ephesians is such a mysterious book.
-Do you like a good mystery story?
+Do you like a good mystery novel?
 Read Ephesians.

 A father was reading Bible stories to his young son.
 He read, “The man named Lot was warned to take his wife and flee out of the city, but his wife looked back and was turned to salt.”